 Taking life with a plate full of petals and a small side of thorns.
 Because, well, that's just the balance that it is.
 Make sure you've got your gardening gloves on though.
 Those thorns can

 have some cutting power.
-You've still gotta stop to smell the roses once in a while.
-I've planted two rose bushes in my own garden.
-I know summertime has come around around when
+Still, you have to stop and smell the roses once in a while.
+I've planted two rose bushes in my garden.
+I know summertime has come around when

-velvet red roses have unfurled and are surrounded by bees.
-I find there's always a floral flurry to get lost in.
+velvet red roses have unfurled and they're surrounded by bees.
+I find there's always an abundance of flora to get lost in.